viridia/panoply/docs/Exemplars.md

 any extension schematics, eliminating duplicate aspects.
 If the entity already had aspects attached, then the command will do a "diff" of the old and new state, adding and removing aspects as needed, while preserving the state of aspects that didn't change.

+## Editing workflow

+In most cases, the editor will not edit instances directly, but rather it will edit the assets used to spawn those instances; the game engine will then update the instances (using asset change detection) to reflect the new state.
+This avoids most of the problems of converting runtime instance data back into a form which is serializable.

 ## Aspect example